 Fern Canyon

-Two short trails at Prairie Creek State Park take you through the canyon, which really does feel like a landscape where Tyrannosaurus, Velociraptor and Dilophosaurus roam freely.
+Two short trails at Prairie Creek State Park take you through the canyon, which really does feel like a landscape where Tyrannosaurus, Velociraptor, and Dilophosaurus roam freely.

 Howland Hill Road

 Formerly a stagecoach line, this twisty road allows you to drive among some very tall trees.
-Extending for 10 miles in Jedediah Smith State Park, it leads you to other popular stops, such as Stout Grove and Boy Scout Tree.
+Extending for 10 miles in Jedediah Smith State Park, it leads to other popular stops, such as Stout Grove and Boy Scout Tree.

 Beach Time